-- Sisters Songworks is an intimate and intensive weekend writing retreat in beautiful Sisters, Oregon celebrating and exploring the art of songwriting in community.
-The inaugural event will bring in noted songwriters and poets Beth Wood, Anna Tivel and Tom Kimmel to lead the workshop sessions and mentor participants.
+Sisters Songworks is an intimate and intensive virtual writing retreat celebrating and exploring the art of songwriting in community.
+The inaugural event will bring in noted songwriters and poets Beth Wood and Anna Tivel along with special guest instructor Tom Kimmel to lead the workshop sessions and delve into the magic of songwriting.

-- All instructors are poets as well as songwriters.
-The focus will be on the craft of songwriting as a literary artform with an emphasis on lyrics.
+Instructors are poets as well as songwriters.
+The focus will be on the craft of songwriting as a literary art form with an emphasis on lyrics.

 Beth Wood, Staff Director/Instructor

 Texan-raised, Oregon-based singer-songwriter Beth Wood has labored in the world of independent music for 23 years, morphing from a young classically-trained, folk-tinged singer-songwriter to a wailing southern rock band leader to a college-circuit coffeehouse sweetheart to a well-respected nationally-touring poet and troubadour.
 Through all of these incarnations, Wood has remained true to herself and to her artistry; she has done it her way.

 Out of that fierceness and commitment to her craft comes a canon of work that cannot be denied.
 Wood’s twelve independently released solo albums and one duo album (Stand and Sway) have gained her a fan-base that is loyal and true, and her creative work has earned her the prestigious Kerrville Folk Festival New Folk Award and the 2019 Oregon Book Award Peoples’ Choice Award.
 In addition to her records, Beth has released three books of poetry and one book of silly essays about ridiculous merch table conversations.